 top of page

 Kindness is ingrained in us from an early age.
 We are trained to always be kind to others.
 As a result, we generously give up our time and effort to care for others and put ourselves on the back burner at the risk of our own mental and emotional health.
-This is significantly compounded for parents of children with special needs, who often sacrifice self-care.
-For our mental, physical, and emotional health, self-care is essential.
-Building resilience against those pressures that you cannot avoid in your life requires self-care.
-Giving ourselves the same love and respect as we do for others is what self-compassion entails.
-Here are five essential self-care practices I encourage you to try.
+This is significantly compounded for parents of children with special needs and those in helping professions, such as behavior analysts and social workers, who often sacrifice self-care.

 1. Start being kind to yourself